-During the Financial Year 2018-19 there was no complaint reported by any Director oremployee of the Company under this mechanism.
+During FY20 there was no complaint reported by any Director oremployee of the Company under this mechanism.

 34. DIRECTORS' RESPONSIBILITY STATEMENT

-The Cost Audit Report for the financial year 2017-18 was filed on July 27 2018 withMinistry of Corporate Affairs and it did not contain any qualification reservationadverse remark or disclaimer and the Cost Audit Report for the financial year 2018-19 willbe filed on or beforethe due date.
+The Cost Audit Report for FY19 was filed on July 30 2019 withMinistry of Corporate Affairs and it did not contain any qualification reservationadverse remark or disclaimer and the Cost Audit Report for FY20 will be filed on or beforethe due date.

-A certificate from Statutory Auditors has been received to the effect that theirappointment as Statutory Auditors of the Company continue to be according to the termsand conditions prescribed under Section 139 of the Act and Rules thereunder.
+M/s Price Waterhouse Chartered Accountants LLP have given their consentfor re-appointment as the Statutory Auditors of the Company along with a certificate thattheir re-appointment as Statutory Auditors of the Company continue to be according to theterms and conditions prescribed under Section 139 of the Act and Rules thereunder.

 Following other disclosures are made:

-No orders were passed by any of the regulators or courts or tribunals impactingthe going concern status and Company's operations in future.
+No orders were passed by any of the regulators or courts ortribunals impacting the going concern status and Company's operations in the future.

 The details of earnings and outgo in foreign exchanges are as under:

 |Particulars ||Year ended March 31 2020 ||Year ended March 31 2019 |

 | Capital Expenses ||165.84 ||72.09 |